ENTOMOGRAPHIES

 4′ 16″

-Emergence occurs when an entity is observed to have properties its parts do not have on their own, properties or behaviors which emerge only when the parts interact in a wider whole.
+Emergence occurs when an entity is observed to have properties that its parts do not have on their own, properties or behaviours that arise only when those parts interact within a wider whole.

-This not only occurs between birds but also between the cells of a muscle, in the creation of a snowflake and the way a virus spreads.
+This does not occur only among birds, but also in the cells of a muscle, in the formation of a snowflake, and in the way a virus spreads.
 This is Emergence.

 MURMURATIONS